 Stepping away from your work space and moving your body or quietening your mind is essential to self-care.
 At the moment, in these difficult times, focussing on your work tasks can feel stressful and overwhelming and can lead to you feeling disconnected.
 By approaching the working day like chapters of a book, broken up by intervals of meditation, a walk around the garden or a chat on the phone with a friend, will give you time for yourself and and help you to achieve the headspace you require to work diligently.
 Don't view these breaks as time lost, but more as your efficiency improved.

 There is a range of apps which you can use during intervals in your working day which will inspire you to feel more connected and grounded.
-Try Duolingo to learn a new language in bitesize steps, Fit30 Home Workouts for exercise circuits to try out wherever you are and Elevate as a great brain training app designed to improve and focus your speaking skills, processing speed, memory and mathematical ability.
+Try Duolingo to learn a new language in bitesize steps, Fiit train smarter with calorie & rep tracking: track your progress and beat your personal best, and Elevate as a great brain training app designed to improve and focus your speaking skills, processing speed, memory and mathematical ability.

 Productive routine supports wellbeing and leads to contentment.
 Giving structure to your day can be stress-reducing.
 By planning your day effectively, anxiety around achieving working goals can be reduced.
 Be sure to wake up and begin your working day at the same time each day, eat a healthy breakfast and write a 'to-do' list.
 Try to eat lunch and take breaks at a similar time each day and do so in a separate space from your desk.
 Bad behaviours centred around time-wasting and distraction are easily formed when we are in a state of flux, as at the present time.